 Ideas in development need to go into your idea management system.

-I use pocket notebooks for my capture notebooks.
-The brand varies, but I like my capture notebooks to have ribbon markers, so I can grab the book and immediately find the next space to write in.
+I use A5 and pocket notebooks for my capture notebooks.
+The brands vary, but I like my capture notebooks to have ribbon markers, so I can grab the book and immediately find the next space to write in.

 At the end of each day, I take about fifteen minutes to shut things down and prepare for the next day.
 At that time I review my capture notebook and move any tasks, dates, reminders, and deadlines into my calendar and task management system.